tdegeus/pybind11_examples/README.md

 One function `modify` that converts the entries from a one-dimensional array to integers, and then multiplies these entries by 10.

-The purpose of this example is to show how to make a function accept an 1-D NumPy array, how to convert this to the standard C++ `std::vector`, and how to return an 1-D NumPy array.
-Note that the interface generated using pybind11 is so flexible that it even accepts list inputs.
+The purpose of this example is to show how to make a function accept a 1-D NumPy array, how to convert this to the standard C++ `std::vector`, and how to return a 1-D NumPy array.
+Note that the interface generated using pybind11 is so flexible that it even accepts list inputs on the Python side.

 To compile and run follow the instructions [above](#01py-listcpp-vector).